3191110276/ICO-ServerOnboarding/README.md

 * Create and deploy a new UCS server profile
 * Install VMware operating system using Cisco-provided kickstart file
 * Connect the host to vCenter and add it to an existing Cluster
-* Add a DVS to the host
+* Add a Distributed Virtual Switch (DVS) to the host

 ### Install VMware on local disk - Custom Mode